sways in northern rocky reef current

 Habitat

-Grows on exposed rocky reefs in northern New Zealand, from Three Kings Islands down to Cook Strait.
-Forms long, fern-like fronds that sway in the current.
+Grows on exposed rocky reefs in northern New Zealand.
+From Three Kings Islands down to Cook Strait.
+Forms long, fern-like fronds that sway in current.

 Range

-Found on exposed rocky reefs in northern New Zealand from the Three Kings Islands down to Cook Strait.
-Most common in the North Island and the northern South Island.
-Endemic to New Zealand, forms long, fern-like fronds that sway in the current.
+Found on exposed rocky reefs in northern New Zealand from Three Kings Islands to Cook Strait.
+Most common in North Island and northern South Island.
+Endemic to New Zealand.

 Endemism